JustCxsper/cx-blueprints/readme.md

 }
 ```

 This is what shows in the tablet when missing.

+Add Image (if i can be arsed lol)

 ---